marcosschroh/dataclasses-avroschema/docs/schema_relationships.md

     finish_location: Location  # second relationship
 ```

-In order to avoid name colisions, the nested name is generated in the following way:
+In order to avoid name collision, the nested name is generated in the following way:

 1. Get the lower name of the related class
 2. Get the field name